daaku/go.travis/readme.md

 =========

 A script to enable [Travis CI](http://travis-ci.org/) integration for [Go](http://golang.org/) projects.
-Once you project has some tests, setup a `.travis.yml` config as such:
+Once your project has some tests, setup a `.travis.yml` config as such:

 ```yaml